 Have court rules

 If you have multiple people using your court then it is important to have rules.
-For example, if you have children who regularly bring round friends to play, it is vital that there are rules for them to follow.
+For example, if you have children who regularly bring around friends to play, it is vital that there are rules for them to follow.
 Children may be tempted to use the court for other purposes such as for skateboarding or rollerblading, and this can seriously affect the surface.

 Sweep the court

 It’s often important to remember to do the simple things as they can make a huge difference to wear on your court.
 Sweeping your court regularly is a really important part of overall maintenance.
 Set aside time to sweep the court and make sure it is carried out at least once a week.
-It’s also worth breaking from the routine and giving the court a sweep any time that you see leaves or other debris on the surface.
+It’s also worth breaking from the routine and giving the court a sweep any time you see leaves or other debris on the surface.